Category Archives: Blog

 Tug of war is best enjoyed when you have multiple pets.
 But don’t worry, you can also play it with your single pooch and he’s going to love it as much as you do.
 It’s a fun and engaging game which also helps you train your dog to practice good manners.
 Above all, it’s a great physical exercise and keeps your dog active and agile throughout the day.
 Before you start, it’s always good to ensure that your dog has a good hold over the ‘drop it’ or ‘leave it’ command.
 Playing Tug of War is also an effective way to teach your dog how to obey your commands.

 Frisbee is by far one of the most extensively played dog games and yet it never goes out of fashion.
 It’s a great exercise and encourages your dog to chase over long distances.
 Frisbee is always a great choice if you want to increase your dog’s physical strength, stamina and mental stimulation.
-If your dog doesn’t know how to catch a frisbee, you can start by throwing a soft and lightweight disk.
-Start with shorter distances and once your pup gets excited about the game, you can increase the distance as well.
+If your dog doesn’t know how to catch a Frisbee, you can start by throwing a soft and lightweight disk.
+Start with shorter distances and once your pup gets excited about the game, you can increase the distance or even take your dog to a local park or field, using our Dog Travel Crates.

 #4 The Three Cup Game